Dynamics of Non-Classical Interval Exchanges: Introduction

-In Section~\ref{niem}, we begin with the definition of a classical i.e.m.~and see how its pictorial interpretation leads naturally to the definition of a non-classical interval exchange.
-In Section~\ref{Rauzy}, we define Rauzy induction.
-This defines a directed graph associated to non-classical interval exchange with a fixed number of bands.
-For classical i.e.m., this graph is called a Rauzy diagram.
-We continue to call it a Rauzy diagram for non-classical interval exchanges.
-In Section~\ref{Rauzy-diagram}, we describe the key differences between the Rauzy diagram for a non-classical interval exchange and the classical Rauzy diagram and their relevance to Theorems~\ref{normality} and~\ref{uniform-distortion}.
-In Section~\ref{dynamics}, we show how Rauzy induction defines a refinement process on the parameter space.
-This associates infinite expansions by iterated induction to almost every point in the parameter space.
-We then formulate the main theorem, Theorem~\ref{Uniform-distortion}, which is the more precise statement of Theorem~\ref{uniform-distortion}.
-In Section~\ref{example}, we illustrate by an example the main ideas of Kerckhoff's original proof for classical i.e.m.
-We also provide an example of a splitting sequence of non-classical interval exchange with 4 bands that illustrates a key issue which makes the proof for non-classical interval exchanges more intricate.
-This issue arises from the fact that the parameter space for non-classical interval exchanges is a codimension one subset of the ambient simplex.
-Resolving the issue requires understanding the Jacobian of the restriction of the projective linear map to this subset instead of considering the full simplex.
+In Section~\ref{niem}, we see how the definition of a classical interval exchange generalizes naturally to a non-classical interval exchange.
+In Section~\ref{Rauzy}, we define Rauzy induction and explain how it is encoded by matrices.
+In Section~\ref{Rauzy-diagram}, we define the associated directed graph called the Rauzy diagram.
+In Section~\ref{irreducibility}, we discuss irreducibility for non-classical interval exchanges.
+We explain the connection, established in \cite{Boi-Lan}, of the concept of irreducibility to the dynamics of the non-classical interval exchanges and attractors of the Rauzy diagram.
+We also explain the relevance of these issues to the main theorems, Theorem~\ref{uniform-distortion} and Theorem~\ref{normality}.
+In Section~\ref{dynamics}, we provide the details for the refinement process on the parameter space.
+We show that for almost all parameters, we get an infinite expansion.
+We then formulate the main theorem, Theorem~\ref{Uniform-distortion}, a more precise version of Theorem~\ref{uniform-distortion}.
+In Section~\ref{example}, we illustrate by an example the main ideas of Kerckhoff's original proof for classical interval exchanges.
+We also illustrate by the way of an example the key issues that make the task harder for non-classical interval exchanges.
+One of the issues is that the parameter space for non-classical interval exchanges is codimension 1 in the ambient simplex.
+Resolving it requires understanding the Jacobian of the restriction of the projective linear map to this subset, instead of considering the full simplex.
 This is done in Section~\ref{Jacobian}.
-In Section~\ref{measure-theory}, we recall the main results in the measure theory of projective linear maps with non-negative entries from a standard simplex into itself, and use it to compute the measures of some standard subsets that we will encounter in the later section.
+In Section~\ref{measure-theory}, we recall the main results in the measure theory of projective linear maps with non-negative entries from a standard simplex into itself, and use it to compute the measures of some standard subsets that we encounter later.
 Section~\ref{proof} gives the detailed proof of Theorem~\ref{Uniform-distortion}.
 In Section~\ref{proof-of-normality}, we prove normality from Theorem~\ref{Uniform-distortion}.
 Finally in Section~\ref{unique-ergodicity}, we use normality to show unique ergodicity.
 As a consequence, we show in Section~\ref{Rauzy-par}, that the Rauzy map on the parameter space is ergodic.
-Finally, in Section~\ref{linear-inv}, we indicate why the theorems generalize to geometrically irreducible linear involutions.